defuse/wavetool/README.md

 # waveutil

-Tool for altering and analyzing Serum wavetables
+`waveutil` is a processing utility for Serum wavetables.
+The options are: